GLSharpe/TestCafe-Example/README.md

 ### TestCafe Studios

-To run tests for TestCafe studio just click the blue ‘run button next to the test file.
+To run tests for TestCafe studio just click the blue 'run' button next to the test file.

 To only run specific tests within the file then you can click the drop down by the file to display all the tests within it.
 You can then select specific tests to run, each of which will display the same run button when you hover over them.

 ### Command Line

 Running the tests from a command prompt is as simple as declaring a “testcafe” operation, declaring the browser or browsers and then pointing it in the direction of the file containing the tests.
-To run a test suite called “homepage.js” in chrome navigate to the folder containing the file and enter “testcafe chrome hompage.js.
+To run a test suite called “homepage.js” in chrome navigate to the folder containing the file and enter `testcafe chrome hompage.js`.

 There are many specific cases where you would not just wish to plainly run all the tests of 1 file so please see the below link for a comprehensive look at the ways to use the command prompt to run your tests: [10]